 PET is a nuclear imaging technique which involves the use of radiopharmaceutical to provide functional images of the living tissue.
-A radio-tracer, typically F-fluoro-2-deoxy-D-glucose (FDG) is injected into the blood stream, where it travels in the blood stream and by the tissues and cancerous cells.
+A radio-tracer, typically 18F-fluoro-2-deoxy-D-glucose (FDG) is injected into the blood stream, where it travels in the blood stream and by the tissues and cancerous cells.
 Tumors have higher affinity for glucose than normal healthy cell, therefore they tend to absorb more of the radiotracer.
 The working principle of PET is based on annihilation coincidence detection, which occurs when the injected radiotracer is subjected to beta-decay and emits a positron (e+).
 Positron annihilates mutually with an atomic electron (e-) to form a positronium which decays and emit a pair of back-to-back 511 keV gamma rays at nearly 180 degrees.
-These photons are the byproduct of the converted rest mass of both positron and electron (Figure 3.1).
+These photons are the by-product of the converted rest mass of both positron and electron (Figure 3.1).
 Prior to annihilation with an electron, the positron travels a small distance (a few mm) depending on its range and energy.
-The origin of the photons is identified along a line between the PET detectors via simultaneous detections of the two photons.
-This makes it possible for PET detectors to locate the point where the photons are coming from without the need of a collimator (Cherry, 2012).
+The origin of the photons is identified along a line between the PET detectors to locate the point where the photons are coming from without the need of a collimator (Cherry, 2012).

 The PET scanner is basically a ring of photon detectors surrounding a patient, and it comes with some exclusive integrated circuits that gives it the ability to recognize pairs of annihilation photons.
-Coincidence detection of a pair of photon by two opposing PET detectors signifies that a decay event happened on a straight line between these detectors.
+Coincidence detection of a pair of photons by two opposing PET detectors signifies that a decay event happened on a straight line between these detectors.
 Information obtained from the PET detectors is archived in a computer system inform of sinograms.
 These sinograms are used to reconstruct positron emitter distribution in 3D format which results to a set of tomographic images (Mikhaylova, 2014).